 It’s important to understand your growing area and what does well in your particular area.

-For example, you’re not going to grow outdoor pineapples in Alaska.
-Conversely, you’re also not going to be successful with growing kale in the heat of an Arizona summer.
+For example, you’re not going to grow outdoor okra particularly well at subarctic latitudes.
+Conversely, you’re also not going to be successful with growing broccoli in the heat of an Arizona summer.

 For the most part, plants have “preferred environments” that they want to grow in.
 Some prefer warmer temperatures, some cooler temperatures.
-When you’re growing in climate extremes, it becomes important to understand this information.
+When you’re growing in climate extremes, it becomes important to understand this information more deeply.